Carlito Olivero: In band Menudo (2007–2009)

 The act was signed to a multi-album contract with SonyBMG label Epic Records.
 The group continued for two years starting in 2007 with their debut singles "Lost" and "More Than Words".
 The new Menudo disbanded in 2009.

 The X Factor (2013)

 In 2013, Olivero auditioned for season 3 of the American The X Factor.
 At the time he applied, he was employed as a server in a coffee shop.
-He was mentored by Paulina Rubio and finished the season in 3rd place overall.
+He was mentored by Paulina Rubio and was the last contestant eliminated.